-Atlanta Rapper 21 Savage Arrested By ICE For Allegedly Overstaying Visa
+Rapper 21 Savage Arrested By ICE For Allegedly Overstaying Visa

 The Grammy-nominated rapper 21 Savage, who has long been associated with Atlanta, has been arrested by U.S. Immigration and Customs Enforcement.
 The agency says he is actually a U.K. citizen who overstayed his visa and that he now faces deportation.